nickbaxter18/CodexHUB/README.md

 ### 2. Configure environment variables

 Copy `.env.example` into `.env` and adjust the values to match your environment.
-Curated profiles live under `config/environments/` (`.env.development`, `.env.cursor`, `.env.ci`) so you can quickly swap between a minimal setup and the Cursor-heavy automation stack.
+Regenerate the example file with `pnpm run env:example` whenever environment variables change to keep documentation, automation, and templates aligned.
+Curated profiles now live under `config/environments/` (`development.env`, `cursor.env`, `ci.env`) so you can quickly swap between a minimal setup and the Cursor-heavy automation stack.
 Review `docs/setup.md` for a complete option reference and avoid committing secrets.

 Knowledge ingestion watchers are now opt-in: leave `KNOWLEDGE_WATCH_INTERVAL` blank to skip polling and set it to a positive number to enable background reloads.